Skip main navigation

 • Complete a résumé.

-If you have questions or need help, please visit your local Job Center or contact the Job Service Call Center toll-free at (888) 258-9966.
+If you have questions or need help, please visit your local Job Center or call the Job Center of Wisconsin Call Center toll-free at (888) 258-9966.

 The https://JobCenterofWisconsin.com/ui website is easy to use and provides you status completion updates as you register.
 You must complete three steps on the website.
-A green check mark appears after each step is complete.
-In addition you will receive an email stating your registration is complete.
-Please note that in order to receive the email confirmation you must provide a valid email address.
-Also, please note that you will not receive confirmation if your SPAM filter filters the email out.
-If you have questions regarding the status of your registration contact the Job Service Call Center toll-free at (888) 258-9966.
+A green check mark appears after you complete each step.
+After you complete all required steps, you will receive an email stating your registration is complete.
+Please note that to receive the email confirmation, you must provide a valid email address.
+If you do not receive a confirmation email at the email address you provide, check your spam or junk folders.
+If you have questions regarding the status of your registration, call the Job Center of Wisconsin Call Center toll-free at (888) 258-9966.

-If you have questions or need help registering, please visit your local Job Center or contact the Job Service Call Center toll-free at (888) 258-9966.
+If you have questions or need help registering, please visit your local Job Center or call the Job Center of Wisconsin toll-free at (888) 258-9966.

 If you have questions regarding your Unemployment Insurance (UI) benefit claim, go online at https://my.unemployment.wisconsin.gov.
-For help using online services or if you are unable to go online call (414) 435-7069 or toll-free (844) 910-3661 during business hours.
-Please do not contact Job Center Staff for questions regarding your UI claim.
+For help using online services, or if you are unable to go online, call the Wisconsin Unemployment Help Center at (414) 435-7069 or toll-free (844) 910-3661 during business hours.
+Please do not contact Job Center staff for questions regarding your UI claim.